hms-dbmi/brainmapr/data/README.md

 - `P4.*.RData` - data for post-natal 4 day old mouse
 - `P14.*.RData` - data for post-natal 14 day old mouse
 - `P28.*.RData` - data for post-natal 28 day old mouse
 - `P56.*.RData` - data for post-natal 56 day old mouse

+Each `RData` file contains:
+- `annot3D` - 3D array containing structure annotations for each pixel
+- `vol3D` - 3D array containing stain per pixel for whole mouse
+- `gannot3D` - 3D array containg structure annotations for each voxel
+- `mat` - matrix where each row corresponds to the average energy per voxel for a gene

+`sids.RData` contains:
+- `structure.id` - nested list of structure names to IDs; same for every developing mouse stage

 See `data-raw/scripts/to_RData.R` for more information.